Stetson Hatters men's basketball

 The Stetson Hatters men's basketball team represents Stetson University in DeLand, Florida, United States.
 The team currently competes in the ASUN Conference.
 They play their home games at the Edmunds Center.
-The Hatters are one of 45 Division I programs to have never appeared in the NCAA Division I men's basketball tournament.
+The Hatters appeared in the NCAA Division I men's basketball tournament for the first time in program history in 2024 after winning that year's ASUN tournament.

 Postseason tournaments

+NCAA Division I results

+The Hatters have appeared in one NCAA Division I men's basketball tournament.
+Their combined record is 0–1.

 CBI results

 The Hatters have appeared in two College Basketball Invitational (CBI) tournaments.
 Their combined record is 1–2.

 NCAA Division II Tournament results

 The Hatters have appeared in three NCAA Division II Tournaments.
 Their combined record is 3–4.

 NAIA Tournament results

 The Hatters have appeared in five NAIA Tournaments.
 Their combined record is 3–5.